s1998/Machine-Learning-Tensorflow/README.md

 # Machine-Learning-Tensorflow

 Contains :
- - Basics :
   - Linear Regression
   - Softmax Regression
   - CNN on MNIST dataset
   - RNN on MNIST dataset
   - RNN models(5) for Protein Family Classification
   - RNN models() for Protein Secondary Structure Prediction

 We are going to follow these steps for model creation in tensorflow every time :